feathersjs/feathers/documentation.md

 ### lookup

 `app.lookup(path)` returns the wrapped service object for the given path.
-Note that the returned object will provide the same methods and functionality as the original service but actually is a new object with additional functionality added (most notably it is possible to listen to service events). `path` can be the service name with or without leading and trailing slashes.
+Note that Feathers internally creates a new object from each registered service.
+This means that the object returned by `lookup` will provide the same methods and functionality as the original service but also functionality added by Feathers (most notably it is possible to listen to service events). `path` can be the service name with or without leading and trailing slashes.

 ```js
 app.use('/my/todos', {